 The township of Heybridge is comprised of a cluster of residential dwellings, principally along the eastern bank of Blythe River and along the coastline.
 Within Heybridge, there are several recreational areas including the Heybridge Recreation Reserve, children's playgrounds and picnic seating.
 The proposal site is located adjacent to Bass Highway to the north and the Eagle Sea Estate residential development to the west.
 There are existing industrial land uses to the south of the proposal site.

 5.1 Planning aspects

 5.1.1 Land tenure

-The proposal site is comprised of three land parcels, as identified in Table 5-1 and shown in Figure 5-1.
+The proposal is primarily located above ground on one parcel and traverses beneath additional parcels.
+Each land parcel is identified in Table 5-1 and shown in Figure 5-1.